 - Pandemics need disruptive solutions.
-Governments and international organisations need to arrive at a consensus in advance to ensure that the system is ready.
+Governments and international organizations need to arrive at a consensus in advance to ensure that the system is ready.

-- Creating hindrances through exclusivity claims, in the wake of a pandemic, will result in dividing countries, corporations and international organisations.
+- Creating hindrances through exclusivity claims, in the wake of a pandemic, will result in dividing countries, corporations, and international organizations.

-- If patent owners create impediments on the strength of patent rights, the world will start despising patents and that is not a situation IP owners ought to be in.
+- If patent owners create impediments to the strength of patent rights, the world will start despising patents and that is not a situation IP owners ought to be in.